crawlem/balloons-inc/docpad/src/partials/me.html.md

 I am married with two kids and I live in Exeter.
-When I'm not balloon modeling, I help run a local dads toddler group.
+When I'm not balloon modeling, I help run a local dads' toddler group.
 I'm the treasurer for the PTA at Stoke Hill Infant School, I work for a local church and I cook.